September 18, 2016 by Ed Kennedy

 Given just about everyone has a smartphone (and just about all of us can find something in their phone they are unsure how to action) this starting point is really useful to help a client assess your style.

 Unquestionably, as your skills and technique grows you’ll perhaps come to look back on your first manual and go ‘man, that was soo bad’.
 But that’s OK!
-Just print and store it in the attic next to your roller skates and 90’s Seattle grunge clothing, ready to lament many weekends from now.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
-Say hi to Ed via email@example.com or on Twitter @Edkennedy01
+Just print and store it in the attic next to your roller skates and 90’s Seattle grunge clothing, ready to lament many weekends from now.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
+Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01